 - Intent fulfilment feasibility check information, which indicates that the intent is feasible or infeasible.
 Intent fulfilment feasibility check information is provided after MnS producer automatically performs feasibility check when receiving the intent creation and modification request from MnS consumer.

 Different MnS consumer may have different requirements for intent report (e.g. Some MnS consumer may want to have corresponding performance value information while others do not want.
 Different MnS consumer may want to calculate or monitor the performance value in different period).

+Mns Consumer may have the capability to analyze the intent implementation status through the utilization of historical intent reports.
+This functionality facilitates a comprehensive monitoring of intent implementation details, allowing for the early detection of potential issues.
+For instance, by observing the fluctuation of key indicators associated with specific expectation targets reflected in historical intent report, Mns Consumer can proactively forecast instances where certain expectations might not be fulfilled.

 5.3.2.2 Requirements